noi-techpark/w2panalytics/README.md

 * ***web design*** [made in cima](www.madeincima.it)
 * ***developed by*** [Ethical Software](http://www.ethicalsoftware.it)

-The application shows the differents data retrieved by detectors present at Bolzano under a statistic graph or through a map of the city.
+The application shows the differents data retrieved by detectors present at Bolzano through a statistic graph or a map of the city.
 There are differents tipology of data like:

 -Bluetooth.